JVM-RingBuffer/RingBuffer/README.md

 ## Performance

 Benchmarks were run on i7 8700 on Linux.
+Latency is the time it takes for a single element to be written or read by latency-sensitive threads.

 scenario|msg/sec|latency
 ---|---|---